 —Dr. Shyla High, Why Most Women Die

 Unless you anticipate your book being significantly different from the norm (much longer, for instance, or perhaps requiring lots of research) you can expect a fee of $55,000.
-This includes both the writing and the publishing processes—everything from concept to delivery of the finished, printed, available-on-Amazon book (I even include the first 25 copies).
+This includes writing, editing, and proofreading.
+A polished, professional manuscript that you’ll be proud to call your own!

 Run for the hills from any ghostwriter who asks for the fee up front.
 Even fifty percent.
 I’ll break my fee into stages and you’ll pay monthly over the length of time I think it will take to write the book.
 Six months?
 Then six even payments.

 Willing?
 I insist upon it.
 Once we get started, I will come to you at my expense (anywhere in the Continental United States or Canada), to make sure we get off to a flying start.
 (Please don’t hire a ghostwriter who’s unwilling to do this!)
 OR, if you’d rather come to me in beautiful St. Petersburg, Florida, I will put you up for two nights (my treat) at either the Renaissance Vinoy in the heart of trendy downtown, or the Don Cesar right on the beautiful Gulf of Mexico.
 Both are close to my office.

 NOTE: Due to the current Covid-19 situation, we may have to substitute a video conference for the personal visit, at least for the time being.
 Nevertheless, we’ll find a way to have a very productive first meeting!